 OPPORTUNITIES AND THREATS

-3Ms globally competitive cost positions and well-crafted business strategies have enabled it to retain its leading market positions.
-Your Company strongly believes in the 3M brand equity and its ability to provide its customers with innovative solutions.
-Global campaigns and brand building continue to benefit our business in India.
+3M Company?s breath of technologies and product portfolio have enabled it to retain its leading market positions.
+Your Company strongly believes in the 3M?s brand equity and its ability to provide customers with innovative solutions.
+Global campaigns and brand building continue to benefit the Company?s business in India.

 RISKS AND CONCERNS

-Provided below are cautionary statements of what we believe to be the most important risk factors applicable to the Company.
-External market headwinds specifically in manufacturing, automotive and infrastructure.
+Provided below are cautionary statements of what your Company believes to be the most important risk factors applicable to the Company.

-The Companys results are affected by competitive conditions and changes in customer preferences.
+• The Company?s results are affected by competitive conditions and customer preferences.

-The Companys future results may be affected if the Company generates fewer productivity improvements than estimated.
-The outcome of contingencies, such as legal and regulatory proceedings.
+• The Company?s future results may be affected by its operational execution, including scenarios where the Company generates fewer productivity improvements than estimated.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY